 Remote Work Makes Communications Discoverable

-Someone who is employed by the company, but works outside of the traditional office environment.
-This could mean working from a nearby coworking space, from home, at a coffee shop, or in any city across the world.
+Someone who is employ by the company, but works outside of the traditional office environment.
+This could mean working from a nearby coworking space.
+As well as from home, at a coffee shop, or in any city across the world.
 This has been one of the boons of the pandemic that has led to a smooth and convenient work process.
-Discussions held in conference halls or office meeting rooms are now held online at one’s convenience, which means the content of those conversations is now discoverable.
-Tools like Zoom, Slack, and countless others have transformed the conversation into electronically stored information that can be retrieved or reviewed at any time as per the request.
+Discussions in conference halls or office meeting rooms is now online at one’s convenience.
+It means the content of those conversations is now discoverable.
+Tools like Zoom, Slack, and countless others have transforms the conversation into electronically stored information.
+It can be retrieved or reviewed at any time as per the request.

 Legal Teams Need Insight Into Tools and Technologies